Education and Outreach

 The Graduate School of Biomedical Sciences offers a PhD in Biomedical Sciences in several training areas, including Systems Biology of Disease and Therapeutics.
 Read More

-Ravi Iyengar, PhD, is the Dorothy H. and Lewis Rosenstiel Professor and Chair of the Department of Pharmacology and Systems Therapeutics.
-Dr. Iyengar is Director of the Experimental Therapeutics Institute and Director and Principal Investigator of the Systems Biology Center New York.
+Ravi Iyengar, PhD, is a Dorothy H. and Lewis Rosenstiel Professor, Department of Pharmacology and Systems Therapeutics and the Director and Principal Investigator of the Systems Biology Center New York.
 Read More